geom3trik/vizia-audio-synth/README.md

 }
 ```

 The run function now takes an aditional crossbeam_channel parameter, and notice that we've also now multipllied the sine function inside of the make_noise closure by the note value.
-Make sure to pass the `command_sender` to the run function call inside our main, like so:
+Make sure to pass the `command_receiver` to the run function call inside our main, like so:

 ```Rust
 ...